Can Your Apple Watch Detect Sleep Apnea?

 Can the Apple Watch Track Your Sleep?

-The Apple Watch sleep monitor can be used to track day-to-day changes in a person’s sleep patterns, but experts suggest these types of wearables should not be relied on for accuracy.
+In addition to sleep apnea detection, the Apple Watch sleep monitor can be used to track other day-to-day changes in a person’s sleep patterns.
+However, experts suggest these types of wearables should not be relied on for complete accuracy.

-The Sleep app makes it easier for Apple Watch users to visualize their sleep pattern by breaking sleep time into four categories that broadly correspond to conventional sleep stages
+Users can track their data using the Sleep app.
+This app makes it easier for Apple Watch users to visualize their sleep pattern by breaking sleep time into four categories that broadly correspond to conventional sleep stages.

 • Awake: While people may be aware of how long it takes them to fall asleep, they may be less aware of brief periods of wakefulness during the night.
 This information can be useful, since repeatedly waking up at night can be a symptom of sleep apnea.